 But along with teaching piano to kids comes managing the business side of a studio and with managing the business side of a studio comes a serious dose of public relations; specifically relations with parents.
 Its something that you either naturally excel at… or find incredibly difficult.

 But fear not!
 If you love teaching piano to kids but you don’t love the other “stuff” that comes with it here are our Top 7 Secrets of Piano Teacher PR.

-The 7 Things Piano Teacher Can Do To Build Positive Relationships With Their Clients
+The 7 Things Piano Teachers Can Do To Build Positive Relationships With Their Clients

 1. Communicate Frequently: Good PR means means you actually need to do the “R” portion… you need to relate.
 Often.
 Long periods of no communication breeds problems.
-Find a way that works for you to communicate frequently with your piano parents that also doesn’t take over your life.
+Find a way that works for you to communicate frequently with your piano parents that also doesn’t take over your life (check out our email plan here!).
 As providers in a service industry we need to be continually clear about the service we are providing.
 I am sure you would be concerned about a plumber who slunk in your front door, did his work without a word and retreated to his truck.
 We like to be informed.

 Piano teachers need to be frequently forthcoming with what is happening behind the studio doors.
 Find a good mixture of studio newsletters, personal emails, the occasional phone call and some kind of blog or online presence to communicate all that is happening not only at your studio but (and most importantly) with their own child.